-Broken bones can be disabling, causing you to miss time at work and lose wages.
+Broken bones can be disabling, which cause you to miss time at work and lose wages.
 They can also rack up thousands of dollars in medical costs, on top of causing you pain and suffering.
-Murphy, Falcon & Murphy believes you should recover for all of these damages when someone else’s negligence caused your broken bone.
+Murphy, Falcon & Murphy believes you should recover for all of these damages when someone else’s negligence caused your broken bone(s).
 In Baltimore, we are a trusted and reputable source of legal representation for clients in need of help with personal injury claims.
 Contact us today to schedule a free consultation with a lawyer that will give you peace of mind and confidence during the claims process.

-In Maryland, you can recover financial awards for your non-economic losses, including the physical pain and emotional distress a broken bone caused you.
+In Maryland, you can recover financial awards for your non-economic losses, including the physical pain and emotional distress a broken bone has caused you.
 It is these types of losses that insurance companies often try to argue down or eliminate completely.
 The parties in a broken bone claim often disagree on the value of non-economic damages.
 It is up to the plaintiff’s attorney to evaluate the case, prove the credibility of the plaintiff, and convince the jury to offer the greatest possible amount in non-economic damages.

 There is one thing that many broken bone cases have in common — someone else’s negligence.
-If someone breached a duty of care to you and caused your fractures, you have the right to seek damages from this party.
-This is true if you suffered the injury at the hands of a negligent driver, employer, property owner, the city of Baltimore, or another party.
+If someone breached their duty of care to you and caused your fractures, you have the right to seek damages from this party.
+This is true whether you suffered the injury at the hands of a negligent driver, employer, property owner, the city of Baltimore, or another party.
 Our firm can help you explore your legal rights and possibilities.